tuvo1106/aws-primer/certified_solutions_architect.md

 - Encryption is the process of taking plaintext and converting it into ciphertext, and converting ciphertext into plaintext.
 Plaintext and ciphertext can be text, images, or any other data.
 - Encryption generally uses an algorithm and one or more keys.
 It is commonly used to encrypt data at rest or in transit.
-- The process can be symmetrical (where the same key is used for encryption and decryption) or assymtrical (where different keys - called public and private keys - are used).
+- The process can be symmetrical (where the same key is used for encryption and decryption) or asymmetrical (where different keys - called public and private keys - are used).

 ![Encryption](./images/encryption.png)